angular/angular/aio/content/guide/router.md

 Add an `animations` array to the `@Component` metadata's that contains the `slideInDownAnimation`.

-Then add three `@HostBinding` properties to the class to set the animation and styles for the route component's element.The `'@routeAnimation'` passed to the first `@HostBinding` matches the name of the `slideInDownAnimation` _trigger_.
+Then add three `@HostBinding` properties to the class to set the animation and styles for the route component's element.The `'@routeAnimation'` passed to the first `@HostBinding` matches the name of the `slideInDownAnimation` _trigger_, `routeAnimation`.
 Set the `routeAnimation` property to `true` because you only care about the `:enter` and `:leave` states.

 The other two `@HostBinding` properties style the display and position of the component.

 The `HeroDetailComponent` will ease in from the left when routed to and will slide down when navigating away.

-Applying route animations to individual components is something you'd rather not do throughout the entire application.
+Applying route animations to individual components works for a simple demo, but in a real life app, it is better to animate routes based on _route paths_.

-It would be better to animate routes based on _route paths_, a topic to cover in a future update to this guide.
+{@a milestone-3-wrap-up}
-### Milestone 3 wrap-up
+### Milestone 3 wrap up

-You've learned how to
+You've learned how to do the following:

-* organize the app into *feature areas*
+* Organize the app into *feature areas*.
-* navigate imperatively from one component to another
+* Navigate imperatively from one component to another.
-* pass information along in route parameters and subscribe to them in the component
+* Pass information along in route parameters and subscribe to them in the component.
-* import the feature area NgModule into the `AppModule`
+* Import the feature area NgModule into the `AppModule`.
-* apply animations to the route component
+* Apply animations to the route component.

 After these changes, the folder structure looks like this: